Axle interfaces and rotor type- how do I make the right choice?

 10 x 135mm – this was popular for a bit however its popularity has waned in favour of wider alternatives with larger diameter axles.
 It was generally paired with the original 9mm through axle front which we talked about earlier.

-12 x 142mm – well the cycling industry has done it again.
+12 x 142mm – as of 2021, the most common thru-axle interface, due to the rise in popularity of road disc and gravel bikes.
 Even 12 x 142mm is not a stand alone standard.
 The original 12mm x 142mm axle standard was developed by Syntace and that standard still remains.
 That is now referred to as x12.
 The Syntace 12mm standard had a 12mm bore inside your hub.
 That meant that the axle that slid through was smaller than 12mm in order to be able to fit.
 Some other 12mm axles have a 12mm axle, which means that the bore in your hub has to be larger.
 This is an unusual situation where you can have different hubs of different standard fit in the same frame.
 It is this time the axle that you have to get right.
 The X12 system is probably the most widely adopted and for my money, the standard worth sticking with.
 Sometimes you will still find that a shimano e-thru will work, however some lower tolerance OEM axles based on the e-thru standard will not fit x12.

 12 x 148mm – this is the matching partner to the Boost front 15x110mm interface.
 The idea being it is a bit like 142mm x 12, only you can have the flanges further apart to make for a stiffer wheel, meeting the demands of larger tyres and bigger wheels better.